-Mr. Adam M. Horowitz, is a co-portfolio manager of the Fund.
-Mr. Horowitz shares responsibility for the day-to-day management of the Fund.
-As of November 30, 2023, Mr. Horowitz was responsible for the management of the following types of accounts:
+Mr. Ben Warwick is the portfolio manager of the Fund.
+As of November 30, 2024, and February 27, 2025, Mr. Warwick was responsible for the management of the following types of accounts other than the Fund:

-Account Type Number of Accounts by Account Type Total Assets By Account Type Number of Accounts by Type Subject to a Performance Fee Total Assets by Account Type Subject to a Performance Fee Registered Investment Companies (1) 1 \$116,864,714 0 0 Other Pooled Investment Vehicles 0 0 0 0 Other Accounts 366 \$347,730,892 0 0
+Account Type Number of Accounts by Account Type Total Assets By Account Type Number of Accounts by Type Subject to a Performance Fee Total Assets by Account Type Subject to a Performance Fee

+Registered Investment Companies 0 \$0 0 \$0

+Other Pooled Investment Vehicles 0 \$0 0 \$0

+Other Accounts 0 \$0 0 \$0